 - school uniforms and supplies,

 - emergency accommodation for families experiencing a crisis, such as domestic violence.

-The Satellite Community Centres have proven to be an effective early intervention measure to prevent vulnerable children from being separated from families to access services in orphanages.
+The Satellite Youth Centres have proven to be an effective early intervention measure to prevent vulnerable children from being separated from families to access services in orphanages.